 Bon Appétit partnered with Transact Mobile Ordering to provide students, faculty, and staff with a low/no contact order option.
 Read more about how to download the app and place an order for pick-up from mobile devices anywhere on campus.
 Note that the app allows you to pay with either a credit card or your Reed dining account by selecting "Dining ASV."

 Students who have been placed in isolation or quarantine by the Reed Health and Counseling Center (HCC) may order Wellness Meals for delivery through Bon Appétit.
 Students can also order food from an off-campus provider or service (like GrubHub, Instacart, or DoorDash).

 Eric V. Hauser Library and Performing Arts Resource Center

-The library and the Performing Arts Resource Center (PARC) are open for the spring semester.
-Operations are modified to align with public health measures, including a reduction in seating to encourage physical distancing and discourage group gatherings.
-Extra sanitation measures are also in place.
-For updates on spring hours, access, and services, check our COVID-19 web page.
+The library and the Performing Arts Resource Center (PARC) will be open to students, faculty and staff for the fall 2021 semester.
+Until further notice, the library remains closed to the general public and alumni.
+For updates on hours, access, and services, check their COVID-19 web page.

 Norman F. Carrigg College Librarian

 Mail services, located in Gray Campus Center, is open.
 Current hours and operations are listed on the mail services website.